RinLovesYou/Flipnote-Encoder/README.md

 As long as you have your `input.mp4` located in `frames` you can just double click `EncodeAndSign.exe` This program will do the following

+DELETE OLD `frames` CONTENT BEFORE DOING A NEW ONE

 * If no frames exist, it will split the video into frames, and dither them
 * If no audio exists, it will create `audio.wav`